RKNF404/chromium-hardening-guide/pages/CONFIG_GEN.md

 After following these steps, in the same directory as `ChromeWrapper.ps1` add the script's resulting `80-hardening-guide-flags.conf` file (it should output to a `flags/` folder) to that directory.

-If you no longer wish to use the wrapper, simply run the `chromewrapperRegCleaner.reg` registry file.
-It will delete all instances where chromewrapper is a handler.
+If you no longer wish to use the wrapper, simply run the `ChromeWrapperRegCleaner.reg` registry file.
+It will delete all instances where ChromeWrapper is a handler.
 You can also just deselect it as the default browser in the settings to retain the functionality for later.

 For policies, simply double click the `hardening-guide-policy.reg` file, it will give you some warnings and prompt you for administrator rights.
 Please be cautious the file is correct and properly formatted, it should never modify any registry entries outside of the Chrome policy paths.